JohnnyW23/key_gen_auto/README.md

 # key_gen_auto
-Python program that generates random passwords and allows users to save them to a specific text file of their choice (line 34). keygen.py contains the module for main.py using
+Python program that generates random passwords and allows users to save them to a specific text file of their choice (line 33 in keygen.py). keygen.py contains the module for main.py using

 # Password composition
 The generated password has a length of 12 characters, made by lowers, uppers, digits and symbols.
-Feel free to change the length of password any way you want by editing it (line 12).
+Feel free to change the length of password any way you want by editing it (line 10 in keygen.py).

 # Requirements
 The only external module is the one named "keyboard".
 You can install it via pip: